jamesurobertson/aws-s3-pern-demo/README.md

   multer({ storage: storage }).single(nameOfKey);
 ```

 `singleMulterUpload` is a function that generates the middleware necessary to convert the data from your form into readable fields and files.
-This function accepts the key to which we expect the files to be saved under in our data (`"image"` in this case).
+This function accepts the key to which you expect the files to be saved under in your data (`"image"` in this case).

 Connect the `singleMulterUpload` middleware to your `POST /api/users` route, and then you can access the file in your request under the key of file - `req.file`